1952 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 *Market Trend Chart showing the number of people paying attention to this coin.

-FAQ About the 1952 Quarter
+FAQ About the 1952 Quarter Value

 1. How much is a 1952 quarter worth?

-2. Is a 1952 quarter pure silver?
+2. Is a 1952 quarter made of pure silver?

 3. Where is the mint mark on a 1952 quarter?

-The mint mark on a 1952 quarter is located on the reverse (back) of the coin, directly below the eagle’s tail feathers and olive branch.
-You’ll find either a “D” for Denver, an “S” for San Francisco, or no mint mark at all for Philadelphia.
-The mint mark is small and can be worn on heavily circulated coins, so use good lighting or a magnifying glass.
+The mint mark on a 1952 quarter is on the reverse (the back), directly below the eagle’s tail feathers and above “QUARTER DOLLAR.”
+A “D” indicates Denver, an “S” indicates San Francisco, and no mark at all means Philadelphia — the Philadelphia Mint did not use mint marks on quarters until 1980 (except for the 1979-P).
+The mint mark can be worn nearly flat on heavily circulated coins, so use good lighting and a 5–10x magnifying glass for a clear look.